dixonaws/DeeplensWorkshop/lab3.md

 Configure with the following:

-Bucket name: face-detection-your-name (you created this bucket earlier) Event type- Object Created
+- Bucket name: face-detection-your-name (you created this bucket earlier)
+- Event type- Object Created
-Prefix- faces/
+- Prefix- faces/
-Filter- .jpg
+- Suffix- .jpg
-Enable trigger- ON (keep the checkbox on)
+- Enable trigger- ON (keep the checkbox on)

 Save the lambda function